Driving activation for Gemini Code Assist through onboarding redesign

 Impact

-2. Established the core experience model for Gemini Code Assist's Free Tier, achieving a 15% lift in first-prompt satisfaction.
-T
+2. Established the core experience model for Gemini Code Assist onboarding

 Difficulty

-3. Dual Constraints: We had to achieve a streamlined UX despite the technical constraints of working within 3P UX elements (for transparency and sign-in).
-Ensure users were quickly transferred to Google ecosystem as they were granted access to the free tier while simultaneously ensuring a once they were.
-So we had to balance between high-quality developer experience and a strategic "sell force" .
+3. UX Constraints: We had to achieve a streamlined UX despite the technical constraints of working within 3P UX elements (for transparency and sign-in) ensuring users were quickly transferred to Google ecosystem.

 Methodology

-As the Lead UXR, I personally owned and architected the end-to-end research strategy for this critical activation problem, driving integration of user needs directly into the core workflow design.
+As the Lead UXR, I owned and architected the end-to-end research strategy for this critical activation problem, driving integration of user needs directly into the core workflow.

 Foundational Discovery & Diagnostic: